infernojs/inferno/readme.md

   }

   render($) {
+    var $ = vdml.helpers;
-    //$ = RenderHelper, to reduce lines of code and to simplify workflow
+    //$ = VDML helpers, to reduce lines of code and to simplify workflow
     //you can use quickhand syntax to give elements classes and ids
     //<div.foo>, <span#bar>

     //you can also optionally close the elements with the quickhand to allow for easier
     //reading and syntax checking

-    //Remember to pass the HTML through Inferno.compile(...) return Inferno.compile(`
+    //Pass our markup through vdml so it generates a nice virtual dom return vdml(`
       <div>
         <header>
           <h1>